This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-By the way, they also make Dove Cream Oil Body Wash — which I’m also considering trying!
-(UPDATE: I tried it… but didn’t like it nearly as much as the Dove Cream Oil Body Lotion for dry skin.
-There are other body washes for that are better for extremely dry skin — mentioned below.)
+They also make Dove Cream Oil Body Wash.
+I tried it… but didn’t like it nearly as much as the Dove Cream Oil Lotion for dry skin.
+There are other body washes that are better for extremely dry skin (mentioned below).

-The Jergens Naturals Hydrate Daily Moisturizer is a bit thicker than the Dove Cream Oil body lotion.
+The Jergens Ultra Healing Extra Dry Skin Moisturizer is a bit thicker than the Dove Cream Oil body lotion.
 That means it’s probably got a tad more of “the good stuff” — whereas the Dove product probably contains more “water”.

-I don’t like the scent of the Jergens nearly as much as the Dove Cream Oil, but that’s not a deal-breaker.
+I don’t like the scent of the Jergens nearly as much as the Dove Cream Oil Body Lotion, but that’s not a deal-breaker.
 The Jergens bottle says the key ingredients are: “a unique formulation, with Hydralucence blend of ingredients combined with Vitamins C, E, and B.”

-Like the Dove Cream Oil body lotion, I didn’t have greasy hands after using the Jergens Naturals moisturizer either!
+Similar to the Dove Cream Oil body lotion, I didn’t have greasy hands after using this Jergens moisturizer either!

-It’s next to impossible to tell which lasts longer — the Dove Cream Oil body lotion or the Jergens Naturals Hydrate lotion.
+It’s next to impossible to tell which lasts longer — the Dove Cream Oil body lotion or the Jergens Ultra Healing skin moisturizer.
 That’s why I’m content with a bottle of each — one at my work desk for daytime moisturizing, and one near the bed for nighttime moisturizing.

 Without a doubt, the Jergens was the better buy.
 I found a huge 16.8 oz bottle on sale at Walgreens for $6.99.
 The Dove was $7.99 for 13.5 oz at the same store.